Skip to content

 Table of Contents

 If you run a business, you will likely enter into contracts often.
 On some occasions, you may enter into a contract based on a mistaken belief.
-You may have certain rights to end the contract if you have done so.
-Alternatively, you may not have to complete what you agreed.
+If this is the case, you may have certain rights to end the contract or you may not have to fulfil your obligations under the contract.
 This depends on the type of mistake you and the other party made.
 Navigating this area of law can be tricky because of the specific rules in the UK.
 This article will explain the concept of ‘mistake’ in contract law.

 What is a Mistake in Contract Law?

-In contract law, a ‘mistake’ is a wrong belief held by one of the two parties before you enter into a contract.
+In contract law, one of the two parties holds a wrong belief before entering into a contract, constituting a ‘mistake’.
 It is worth keeping in mind that this definition of ‘mistake’ is technical and carries a specific legal meaning.
 This mistake may be about the:

 • identity of the other party;

-• subject matter of the contract (for example, if you thought you were purchasing free-range eggs but you were actually getting caged hen eggs);
+• subject matter of the contract can lead to a mistake if, for example, you believe you are purchasing free-range eggs, but you actually receive caged hen eggs;

 • terms of the contract (for example, if you thought you were paying in monthly instalments but you are instead paying in weekly instalments); and